+Routinely deploy static units (bat detectors) in areas (where accessible) likely to be roost (where accessible) for a number of nights to determine if used by bats (audio recordings will also facilitate the species identification for the majority of Irish bat species).
 Using Night Vision Aids(NVAs) - routinely employ thermal imagery and infra-red technology to gather information on exit points etc. to reduce the need to disturbs potential roosting site.
 Accurate counts of emerging bats using NVAs during the appropriate survey periods will provide information on the type of roost present (e.g. typical number of individuals in a roost according to species). b) Alternatives - Do Not Carry Out Bat Box or Bat House Checks If bat box or bat house checks are not completed, then is it not possible to determine if this regularly deployed bat mitigation measures works and is appropriate.
-These checks also provide an essential learning tool for Bat Eco Services employees, such as Mr. Boyle, as it is an opportunity to see bats and gain experience in species identification and handling under the safe control of an experienced specialist such as Dr Aughney.
+These checks also provide an essential learning tool for Bat Eco Services employees, such as Miss Boyle, as it is an opportunity to see bats and gain experience in species identification and handling under the safe control of an experienced specialist such as Dr Aughney.
 The data collected by Bat Eco Services Ltd. is regularly submitted to Bat Conservation Ireland database to help the conservation of Irish bats through distribution maps and research.
 Without such information, there would be a gap in knowledge for the conservation of the Irish bat population.
 Bat Eco Services Ltd. used the experience gained to compile a CV of case studies which provides NPWS with information on projects.
 This is routinely updated and submitted as part of derogation licence applications.
 11.2 Evidence that actions permitted by a derogation licence will not be detrimental to the maintenance of the populations of the species to which the Habitats Directive relates at a favourable conservation status in their natural range as is required under Section 54(2) of the European Communities (Birds and Natural Habitats) Regulations.
-Mr. Boyle has received training by Dr Aughney in relation to all bat survey techniques and work that involves the handling of bats is undertaken under supervision by Dr Aughney.
+Miss Boyle has received training by Dr Aughney in relation to all bat survey techniques and all work that involves the handling of bats is undertaken under supervision by Dr Aughney.
 This will ensure the welfare of any bats handled.
 Dr Tina Aughney is a trained bat handler with extensive experience.
 As a result, she is a trainer for Bat Conservation Ireland and routinely is requested to undertaken specialized bat surveys.
 Her extensive experience of handling bats and species identification ensures that any disturbance is kept to a minimum and will not result in the harm of individual bats or detriment to the maintenance of the population of species.
-Mr. Boyle has also received extensive training in the used of advanced bat survey techniques by Dr Aughney.
-11.3 Details of any mitigation measures planned for the species affected by the derogation at the location, along with evidence that such mitigation has been successful elsewhere. \boxtimes All other non-invasive bat survey methods are employed to gather as much information in order to reduce disturbance or the need for potentially disturbing surveys.